Poison Ivy (1992 film): Critical response

 The film debuted at the Sundance Film Festival where, according to The New York Times, viewers were "either enraptured or insulted".
-At the Seattle International Festival of Women Directors it was perceived to be politically incorrect.
+At the Seattle International Festival of Women Directors, it was perceived to be politically incorrect.
 Shea stated:

 I always told New Line it was going to be different from what they thought.
 I'm out to prove it's possible to make a film that's really artistic, that's an honest expression that comes from me and that can still be commercial.
 I told them I can only make movies for myself.
 I just know that if I really love it there's going to be a market for it.

-On Rotten Tomatoes it has an approval rating of 39% rating based on 33 reviews.
-The site's critics consensus reads, "An unpleasant thriller that lacks the self-awareness to dilute its sordid undertones, Poison Ivy is liable to give audiences a rash."
-On Metacritic it has a score of 51 out of 100 based on reviews from 24 critics, indicating "mixed or average reviews".
+On Rotten Tomatoes, it has an approval rating of 39%, rating based on 33 reviews.
+The site's critics consensus reads: "An unpleasant thriller that lacks the self-awareness to dilute its sordid undertones, Poison Ivy is liable to give audiences a rash."
+On Metacritic, it has a score of 51 out of 100, based on reviews from 24 critics, indicating "mixed or average" reviews.

-Variety wrote: "Suicide, hints of lesbianism, murder, staged accidents and every other applicable melodramatic contrivance is dragged in.
+Variety wrote, "Suicide, hints of lesbianism, murder, staged accidents and every other applicable melodramatic contrivance is dragged in.
 Unfortunate thesps take it all very seriously, while technical aspects are emptily polished."
+The Los Angeles Times praised Shea's direction, but criticized the plot as entirely predictable, writing: "We in the audience are so far ahead of the people on the screen that there are no surprises, just the inevitable sound of the inevitable shoe dropping."

-Roger Ebert of the Chicago Sun-Times gave it 2.5 out of 4 and wrote "Here the casting is so wrong that nothing quite works."

-Janet Maslin of The New York Times wrote: "Katt Shea, who directed and co-wrote "Poison Ivy," displays a gleeful enthusiasm for the B-movie genre to which her film essentially belongs, as well as a grasp of the form's more delicate possibilities.
+Roger Ebert of the Chicago Sun-Times gave it 2½ stars out of 4 and wrote, "Here the casting is so wrong that nothing quite works."
+Janet Maslin of The New York Times wrote, "Katt Shea, who directed and co-wrote "Poison Ivy," displays a gleeful enthusiasm for the B-movie genre to which her film essentially belongs, as well as a grasp of the form's more delicate possibilities.
 "Poison Ivy" never resorts to overt malice when something more quietly sinister will do."

 The character Ivy was ranked at number six on the list of the top 26 "bad girls" of all time by Entertainment Weekly.